Mary Roach On Our Remarkable, Replaceable Bodies

 But I met an anesthesiologist who sort of set me straight on

-what has to happen for a person to become intubated and anesthetized with general anesthesia.
+what has to happen for a person to to become intubated and anesthetized with general anesthesia.
+And just the intubation element is really tricky.

 I went to a seminar he was teaching where the fellows,

 And he said, you can try it.
+And

 it's incredibly difficult because there's a lot of stuff going on inside the neck.
+There's the vocal cords, there's the epiglottis, there's tubes that are branching off.

 You know, you're eating and you're breathing starting out with the same tube, then it's going to, you know,

 it's like a railroad switching yard in there.
+Plus, you're doing it with a time constraint.

 You have a couple of minutes.

-You've got like four minutes before the patient would start to have brain damage because with general anesthesia, the patient is typically paralyzed.
+You got like four minutes before the patient would start to have brain damage because with general anesthesia, the patient is typically paralyzed.
+So, that includes the diaphragm and the rib muscles.

-And I was trying to, at first I I didn't get the tube, I couldn't get it in, and then I put it too far, so I was inflating only one lung and not the other.
+this patient's life is in your hands, and you better get that tube in there.
+And I was trying, at first, I didn't get the tube, I couldn't get it in, and then I put it too far.

-And if you started it way up higher, you'd be inflating the stomach and the stomach could burst.
+So, I was inflating only one lung and not the other.
+And if you started it way up higher, you'd be inflating the stomach, and the stomach could burst.

-I didn't know when you're under general anesthesia that you actually need to be put on a ventilator for the duration of the surgery.
+It's like it's really tricky and scary.
+Trevor Burrus, Jr.: I didn't know when you're under general anesthesia that you actually need to be put on a ventilator for the duration of the surgery.

-like the the anesthesiologist was saying you know we could just do an epidural and the person could be awake.
+like the anesthesiologist was saying, you know, we could just do an epidural and the person could be awake, but there's a lot of hammering and sawing, and no one wants to hear that.

 It's also about controlling things.

+General anesthesia, the patient is completely controlled by the machines in the operating room.
 And you don't want somebody to wake up in the middle and start thrashing around.

-I've never seen I want to move on to 3D printers.
+I've never seen, I want to move on to 3D printers.

 I have never seen a 3D printer, and I've never seen the results of one, but there are experiments going on now using 3D printers for at least a phase of organ transplant.